 What is Copyright Infringement?

-Copyright infringement is the unlawful use of a work that violates one or more of the exclusive rights of a copyright owner.
+Copyright infringement is an alternative claim to defamation that plaintiffs may pursue and refers to the unlawful use of a work that violates one or more of the exclusive rights of a copyright owner.
 If a copyrighted work is used without authorization in a way that is protected by copyright, an infringer can be held liable to the copyright holder for monetary damages and other equitable remedies.

 An owner of a copyright enjoys several exclusive rights, including: